Chinese Medicine Clock – Organ Horary Times

 12. 11 pm – 1 am: Gallbladder – The Gallbladder supports detoxification and the processing of fats, preparing the body for rest and rejuvenation.

-Understanding the Chinese Medicine body clock can help individuals optimize their activities, diet, and lifestyle to support the natural rhythms of the body and promote overall well-being.
+Understanding the Chinese Medicine body clock can help individuals improve their activities, diet, and lifestyle to support the natural rhythms of the body and promote overall well-being.

 A clear increase or reduction in function at a regular time of day may point your practitioner towards better diagnosis and treatment.